diem/dip/dips/dip-10.md

 ## User Story:
 * Bob wants to receive funds from Alice
-* Bob registers a Diem ID at his VASP (bvasp): bob@bvasp
+* Bob registers a Pay Address at his VASP (bvasp): bob@bvasp
-* Bob shares either this Diem ID, bob@bvasp, or a PaymentURI, diem://bob@bvasp with Alice
+* Bob shares either this Pay Address, bob@bvasp, or a PaymentURI, diem://bob@bvasp with Alice
 * Alice logs into her VASP (avasp), enters Bob’s identifier, an amount to pay, and submits payment
 * Alice’s VASP contacts Bob’s VASP’s off-chain API with the sender identifier (alice@avasp) and requests a reference_id, rb1
 * Alice’s VASP constructs a transaction with the specified amount and the reference_id (rb1) and submits it to the diem network
-* Bob’s VASP receives a transaction with metadata containing rb1, deposits the amount in his account, and attaches the relevant metadata (e.g., Alice’s Diem ID) so Bob can confirm the transaction
+* Bob’s VASP receives a transaction with metadata containing rb1, deposits the amount in his account, and attaches the relevant metadata (e.g., Alice’s Pay Address) so Bob can confirm the transaction